Born and bred in the UK, I'm a professional writer, coder, digital media maestro, and all round creator of unique and fun stuff.

 After around six weeks of researching online, I eventually took the plunge and bought a refurbished canvas printer (a nice 42" HP plotter, to be precise) for just under £1000.
 From my research, I was able to determine that an average A1 size colour canvas, mounted and ready to hang, would cost me around £5 in material costs, leaving me around £20 profit per sale after eBay, PayPal, and shipping costs.

 What a result, count me in.
 What's next?
 Setting up shop.

-Not only was I able to fulfil my customers orders, I was still able to make a profit by outsourcing the printing.
-Now, this was getting interesting.
+Not only was I able to fulfil my customers' orders, but I was also still able to make a profit by outsourcing the printing.
+Now this was getting interesting.